wingedRuslan/raschka-ml-book/ch01-ml-general-intro/README.md

 pip install jupyterlab
 ```

-Finally, please note that the Jupyter notebooks provided in this repository are optional, although we highly recommend them.
 All code examples found in this book are also available via .py script files (which were converted from the Jupyter notebooks to ensure that they contain the identical code.)